wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/PIEgressQuickStart.md

 # PI egress quick start

 Data egress provides a mechanism to transfer data to PI Server using OMF messages through a PI Web API endpoint.
-To get started sending data stored in EDS to a PI System, create a PI Web API OMF endpoint and configure periodic egress to use the PI Web API endpoint.
+To get started sending data stored in Edge Data Store to a PI System, create a PI Web API OMF endpoint and configure periodic egress to use the PI Web API endpoint.

 ## Create a PI Web API OMF endpoint

+Complete the following steps to create a PI Web API OMF endpoint:

 1. Install PI Web API and enable the **OSIsoft Message Format (OMF) Services** feature.
     - During configuration, choose an AF database and PI Data Archive where metadata and data will be stored.